adneforslund/BayesClassification/readme.txt

 Main.py

+There are no dependencies to this program, except for python3.6.*

 For help use '  python main.py -h   '

 To use this program, run it in the command line as python main.py with the following arguments